nos-antiscam/client/README.md

 You will get an alert with confirmation

 ## Todo
-* Check whether the input is a valid address
+* ~~Check whether the input is a valid address~~
-* Implement more assets
+* ~~Implement more assets~~
-* Show comments from all
+* ~~Show comments from all~~
-* Implement Check Witness on contract
+* ~~Implement Check Witness on contract~~
 * Implement route to list all addresses favorited by you
-* Implement dropdown to select an address from favorites to send asset
+* ~~Implement dropdown to select an address from favorites to send asset~~
+* Create/Get App logo
+* Concise UI - favorite text can be replaced with bookmark glyphicon(https://user-images.githubusercontent.com/23030886/42853958-310067dc-8a57-11e8-9630-9c2f3e1e79b2.png) which toggles between on/off
+* Concise UI - flag test can be replaced with flag glyphicon(https://thumb1.shutterstock.com/display_pic_with_logo/188066402/774511030/stock-vector--flag-glyph-icon-774511030.jpg) which toggles between on/off and shows the count
+* Save gas by adding a single call for getting all information
+* Add a delay between successive invokes to limit the usage of gas

 Feedbacks are welcome.